idec-teams/2025_Evolution_Suisse_2025/docs/project/PACE.md

 ## System for phage-assisted evolution of bridge recombinases
 <figure markdown>
 ![](../img/PACE_evolution_logic.jpg)
-<figcaption> Figure 1: **Overview of phage-assisted continuous evolution (PACE) for bridge recombinase ISCro4:**
+<figcaption style="font-style: normal;"> <i> <b>Figure 1: Overview of phage-assisted continuous evolution (PACE) for bridge recombinase ISCro4:</b>
-Selection phage (SP) carries the evolving ISCro4 recombinase but lacks *gIII*, which encodes the essential coat protein pIII.
-The host *E. coli* harbours three plasmids: (i) an accessory plasmid (AP) containing the target site plus *gIII* and a luciferase reporter that are promoterless; (ii) a complementary plasmid (CP) expressing the bRNA and donor sequence under an upstream promoter; and (iii) a mutagenesis plasmid (MP) [^PACE].
-Upon successful insertion, the CP promoter is positioned immediately upstream of *gIII* (and luciferase), which drives pIII expression and enables replication of SPs encoding active recombinase variants.
-PACE is conducted in a fixed-volume “lagoon” with continuous dilution by fresh host cells, so only SPs that replicate faster than the dilution rate persist and evolve; ongoing mutation from the MP diversifies progeny for subsequent rounds of selection.
+Selection phage (SP) carries the evolving ISCro4 recombinase but lacks </i> gIII <i>, which encodes the essential coat protein pIII.
+The host </i> E. coli <i> harbours three plasmids: (i) an accessory plasmid (AP) containing the target site plus </i> gIII <i> and a luciferase reporter that are promoterless; (ii) a complementary plasmid (CP) expressing the bRNA and donor sequence under an upstream promoter; and (iii) a mutagenesis plasmid (MP).
+Upon successful insertion, the CP promoter is positioned immediately upstream of </i> gIII <i> (and luciferase), which drives pIII expression and enables replication of SPs encoding active recombinase variants.
+PACE is conducted in a fixed-volume “lagoon” with continuous dilution by fresh host cells, so only SPs that replicate faster than the dilution rate persist and evolve; ongoing mutation from the MP diversifies progeny for subsequent rounds of selection. </i>
 </figcaption>
 </figure>